Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 about 3/4 cup very warm water

 1. Make the dough.
-Combine the flour and fat in a large mixing bowl, working in the fat with your fingers, until completely incorporated.
+Combine the flour and fat in a large mixing bowl, working in the fat with your fingers (like you would a pie dough), until completely incorporated.
 Dissolve the salt in the water, pour about 2/3 cup of it over the dry ingredients and immediately work it in with a fork; the dough will be in large clumps rather than a homogeneous mass.
 If all the dry ingredients haven’t been dampened, add the rest of the liquid (plus a little more, if necessary).
 Place the dough onto your work surface and knead until smooth.
 It should be medium-stiff consistency — definitely not firm, but not as soft as most bread dough either.

 2.Rest the dough.
 Divide the dough into 12 portions and roll each into a ball.
 Set them on a plate, cover with plastic wrap and let rest at least 30 minutes (to make the dough less springy, easier to roll).